ManiRam63/chat-boot/README.md

 # Project Description

-This project is related to room chat with verify user and an anonymous user and have a public room and private room
+This project is related to room chat with verify user and an anonymous user and have a public room and private room with **socket.io**

 ---
 ## Requirements